Microplastic regulations in the EU – how to ensure compliance?

 Several other EU directives and regulations also propose measures to limit microplastic pollution.
 These include:

-• Packaging and Packaging Waste Regulation (PPWR): Article 5 of the regulation requires manufacturers to consider and seek to minimize the environmental impact of microplastics when producing packaging.6 More concrete obligations or compliance criteria have not yet been specified.
+• Packaging and Packaging Waste Regulation (PPWR): From 12 August 2026, Article 5 of the regulation requires manufacturers to minimize the presence and emissions of substances of concern from packaging.
+Microplastic release is one of the aspects to be considered, but concrete test methods or compliance criteria have not yet been specified.8

-• New Construction Products Regulation (CPR): According to Annex I to the new CPR, construction works must not result in microplastic emissions that pose risks to human health or the environment.7 The implementation of this high-level goal will depend on the development of harmonized standards and technical specifications, which set the specific performance requirements for construction products in the EU.
+• New Construction Products Regulation (CPR): According to Annex I to the new CPR, applicable from 8 January 2026, construction products must not release microplastics or other hazardous particles into the indoor environment, and construction works must not pose a risk to the environment through microplastic emissions.9 The implementation of these high-level goals will depend on the development of harmonized standards and technical specifications, which set the specific performance requirements for construction products in the EU.

 Microplastics analysis according to EU regulations

-Measurlabs offers microplastic testing for nearly all types of materials, products, and environmental samples, helping companies ensure compliance with the REACH microplastic ban and other current and future regulations.
-Analyses can be conducted using several techniques, such as µRaman, µFTIR, and py-GC/MS. Microplastic testing standards, including ISO 24187 and ISO 16094, can be followed where applicable.
+Measurlabs offers microplastic testing for nearly all types of materials, products, and environmental samples, helping companies demonstrate compliance with the REACH microplastic ban and other current and future regulations.
+Analyses can be conducted using several techniques, such as µRaman, µFTIR, and py-GC/MS. Internationally recognized testing standards, including ISO 24187 and the ISO 16094 series, are followed where applicable.

 References: